WENO-OF/WENOEXT/README.md

     writeData       true; // Write out the collected stencil list and matrix data
                           // default is 'true'

+    maxCondition    1E-05;// Inverse of the maximum condition that the pseudo
+                          // inverse can have.
+Only change if you know what you
+                          // are doing!

 // ************************************************************************* /
 ```